Creating a Historical Migration Dataset from Finnish Church Records, 1800-1920: Case study: Migrations of Elimäki

-This process resulted in over 3,000 unique parish names.
-However, this number includes both minor orthographic variations in the original writings as well as cases where the text recognition model misidentified some of the letters.
-To remove noise and normalize the names, we first applied LLM-based cleaning, where we prompted OpenAI's GPT-4o-mini\footnote{gpt-4o-mini-2024-07-18} to map the predicted parish names to a given list of known Finnish parishes.
-Since the relationship between the predicted name and the actual parish was not always straightforward, the model was instructed to flag uncertain cases.
+To remove noise and normalize the names, we first applied LLM-based cleaning, where we prompted OpenAI's GPT-4o-mini\footnote{OpenAI's language model gpt-4o-mini-2024-07-18} to map the predicted parish names to a given list of known Finnish parishes.
 While this approach resolved many of the simple cases, we manually reviewed the LLM output and further standardized it by matching each name to the known list of parishes.
 After standardization, 66\% of the 3,363 parish name spellings could be linked to a specific parish.

 After examination of the predictions, we noticed that two of the books were fully duplicated and the duplicated rows were removed from the dataset.
 This duplication may be due to the same book being photographed several times.
 This resulted in a dataset containing 15,597 rows.
 We further removed rows with missing information (either the direction of the movement, the year or the parish name, respectively 317, 200 and 1,178 rows) or when the parish name could not be linked to any known parish (2,874 rows, 15\% of the initial records).
 The resulting dataset of movements in Elimäki contained a total of 11,295 usable records (60\% of the 18,809 initial records), with 4,826 departures from Elimäki and 6,469 arrivals to Elimäki.